 by Michael Decipha Ponthieux

-Before writing the updated tune or turning the ignition key on, adjust the throttle stop screw if instructed to.
+Before writing the updated tune or turning the ignition key on adjust the throttle stop screw if you have been instructed to.

 Idle in Drive for Automatic Electronic Controlled Transmissions (94+ only)